 Employers added 171,000 people to their payrolls last month, the Labor Department said on Friday.
-The number outpaced forecasts, and the government also said 84,000 more jobs were created in August and September than initially estimated.
-Still, sustained job gains of this magnitude would only bring the unemployment rate down slowly.
+The government also said 84,000 more jobs were created in August and September than initially estimated.

-The latest jobs report, which is the last one before the U.S. presidential election on Tuesday, could boost President Obama’s fortunes at the ballot box, though polls continue to indicate a close race between Obama and Republican candidate, Mitt Romney.
+The latest jobs report, which is the last one before the U.S. presidential election on Tuesday, could boost President Obama’s fortunes at the ballot box.

-The S&P 500 index is down more 2 percent from a recent peak in September, and is below its 50-day moving average, amid investor caution ahead of the election and tough government budget negotiations at the end of the year.
+Still, the index is down over 2 percent from a recent peak in September and below its 50-day moving average as investors grow cautious ahead of the election and tough government budget negotiations at the end of the year.

-Starbucks Corp jumped 11.2 percent to $51.84 after raising its profit forecast for the fiscal year as sales in the U.S., its top market, beat expectations, providing the company optimism that has eluded much of the U.S. restaurant industry in recent months.
+Starbucks Corp jumped 9.8 percent to $51.19 after raising its profit forecast for the fiscal year as sales in its top market of the United States beat expectations, providing the company optimism that has eluded much of the U.S. restaurant industry in recent months.

 Professional social network LinkedIn Corp beat Wall Street’s third-quarter profit and revenue targets, as advertising rates increased and sales from its hiring services nearly doubled.
 The shares rose nearly 3 percent to $109.95.

-From New York City’s Staten Island to the popular beach towns of the Jersey Shore, rescuers and officials continued to face widespread destruction Friday wrought by Sandy, as well as a rising death toll and frustration over delayed relief and fuel shortages.
+From New York City’s Staten Island to the popular beach towns of the Jersey Shore, rescuers and officials continued to face widespread destruction Friday wrought by superstorm Sandy, a rising death toll, and mounting anger over delayed relief and fuel shortages.

 Verizon may take another two weeks to restore telecommunication services for its customers after flooding and power outages knocked out services during superstorm Sandy, according to a top executive at the company.
-The stock was down 0.2 percent at $45.05.
+The stock rose 0.2 percent to $45.25.